Fort Worth, Texas

 Children are typically prepared for the sacraments during Level 2 (ages 6–9) of CGS, most often in second grade.
 However, readiness is determined not solely by age, but by the child’s spiritual maturity, desire, and personal relationship with Jesus.

-They provide focused time to explore the meaning of Reconciliation and Eucharist, enrich your family’s faith life, and support parents as the primary catechists of their children.
+These sessions provide focused time to explore the meaning of Reconciliation and Eucharist, enrich family faith life, and support parents as the primary catechists of their children.

 The liturgy is the heart of our sacramental life.
 Active participation in Mass reinforces what children encounter in the Atrium and sacrament sessions.

-We joyfully welcome children who may be older than second grade and have not yet received First Reconciliation or First Communion.
-Please contact the Office of Faith Formation, we will work with you to determine the best pathway within CGS and our sacrament preparation process.
+We joyfully welcome children who may be older than second grade and have not yet received First Reconciliation or First Holy Communion.
+Please contact the Office of Faith Formation, and we will work with you to determine the appropriate pathway for sacramental preparation.